mycoboco/beluga/INSTALL.md

 specifies options to it. `sc.h` is processed by `#include` and thus C comments exclude unnecessary lines. `"$1"`, `"$2"` and `"$3"` have special meanings and will be replaced by user-provided options, an input file name and an output file name respectively.
-For example, when you run the compiler driver `bcc` with these options:
+For example, when you run `bcc` with these options:

     -I/path/to/headers -o foo.o -c foo.c